The internet is a beautiful place packed to the brim with information and cat videos.

 Another very popular Digital Marketing strategy is using Search Engine Marketing to promote a brand.

 SEM is a specific form of marketing that caters directly to people and what they are looking for.
-This can be done by two ways: buying ad space on search results page or by SEO (Search Engine Optimization).
+This can be done by two ways: buying ad space on the search results page or by SEO (Search Engine Optimization).

 When you use ad space you basically pay the search engine — oftentimes Google — for ad space on specific pages.